 It has taken about a year of waiting, but now COVID-19 vaccinated women are going to get their mammograms in very large numbers.
-They are flocking back to diagnostic offices like Hollywood Diagnostics Center in South Florida.
+They are flocking back to Diagnostics offices like Hollywood Diagnosticss Center in South Florida.
 They are catching up on routine tests that were delayed by the pandemic.

 But there is one scary thing that is happening In some cases, false red flags for breast cancer are showing up.